eProsima/Fast-DDS-statistics-backend/docs/rst/types/status_kind.rst

   - |DATAWRITER-api| Incompatible QoS Offered.
   - |DATAREADER-api| Incompatible QoS Requested.

+..
+TODO
-- |INCONSISTENT_TOPIC-api|: Status of inconsistent topics of the topic of that entity.
-Asked to the topic of the requested entity.
+.. - |INCONSISTENT_TOPIC-api|: Status of inconsistent topics of the topic of that entity.
+Asked to the topic of the
+..   requested entity.

 - |LIVELINESS_LOST-api|: Tracks the status of the number of times that liveliness was lost by a |DATAWRITER-api|.